youngkin/prometheus-kube/README.md

 # prometheus-kube

 Deploys Promethues into a Kubernetes cluster.

 To get a fully working Prometheus deployment:

+1. Create the namespace for Prometheus resources

     1. `kubectl create ns monitor`
-2. Complete the deployment via `helm install --namespace default --name prometheus prom-chart` from the project root directory.
+2. Complete the deployment from the project root directory

+    1. `helm install --namespace default --name prometheus helm/prometheus`

 To verify the deployment: